-Management determines the estimated useful lives of its PP&E based on historical experience of the actual lives of PP&E of similar nature and functions, and reviews these estimates at the end of each reporting period.
+Management determines the estimated useful lives of its PP&E based on historical experience and reviews these estimates at the end of each reporting period.

-Management reviews the condition of inventories at the end of each reporting period and recognizes a provision for slow-moving and obsolete items of inventory when they are no longer suitable for use.
+Management reviews the condition of inventories at the end of each reporting period and recognizes a provision for slowmoving and obsolete items of inventory when they are no longer suitable for use.
 Management's estimate of the net realizable value of such inventories is based primarily on sales prices and current market conditions.